NeonDistrict/circle-integration/README.md

 + json schema validation
 + does adding card have redirect validation?
 + hash details on backend, client cant be trusted to make their own hashes against themselves.. but we do need to hash card numbers soo?
++ parking cleanup for timeouts
++ when we send in session ids they should be one way hashed as to not send actual session ids as per circles documentation

 ## Useful Links